debianmaster/me/aboutme.md

 As a Solution Architect  Chak has experience working with numerous customers.

-He has spoken at DevNation Federal / Redhat summit and conducted roadshows in many cities.
+He has spoken/presented at DevNation Federal / Redhat summit and conducted roadshows in many cities.
 He is a active youtuber and also meetup organizer

 Social Media: